fdcastel/Deucalion/README.md

 Open `Deucalion.sln` with Visual Studio 2022.

 Start both `Deucalion.Api` and `deucalion-ui` projects.
-Solution is already configured to start both projects on `F5`.
+You may [set multiple startup projects](https://learn.microsoft.com/en-us/visualstudio/ide/how-to-set-multiple-startup-projects) for this.

 Do not use `Deucalion.Service` for debugging.
 It uses a static (pre-built) version of UI (you should run `Invoke-Build` first).